paulfevre/silex-bootstrapper/README.md

 # License

-This software is under the Apache-2.0 license.
+This software is under the GNU GENERAL PUBLIC LICENSE Version 3.
 For full copyright and license information, please view the LICENSE file included.